stephenserjeant/sounds-of-bears/index.md

+# The Sounds of BEARS
-# The Bright Extragalactic ALMA Redshift Survey, BEARS
+## The Bright Extragalactic ALMA Redshift Survey, BEARS

 The Bright Extragalactic ALMA Redshift Survey, or BEARS, is a observational campaign on the [Atacama Large Millimetre Array (ALMA)](https://almascience.eso.org/) to measure the redshifts of the brightest submillimetre galaxies on the Southern sky, discovered by the Herschel Space Observatory.
 So far we have measured secure (e.g. two-line) spectroscopic redshifts for 71 submillimetre galaxies in the [Herschel ATLAS](https://www.h-atlas.org/) South Galactic Pole field, which we published in [Urquhart et al. 2022 (BEARS paper I)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.511.3017U/abstract), and the continuum photometry will be published in Bendo et al. MN submitted (BEARS paper II).
 The emission line properties of the bright Herschel-selected galaxies in South Galactic Pole will soon be published in Hagimoto et al. 2022 (BEARS paper III).

-# The sounds of BEARS
+## The sounds of BEARS

 It's important for astronomy to become more accessible, so we've used the [sonoUno](https://www.sonouno.org.ar/) package developed by the [REINFORCE](https://www.reinforceeu.eu/) project to sonify some of our ALMA data.
 This page shows you what we've done, and walks you through how you can do it for yourself.

-# Going from CARTA to sonoUno
+## Going from CARTA to sonoUno

 Insert a video here!
 The way to do that is described [here](https://www.cazzulino.com/github-pages-embed-video.html) and the key point is to go to Issues, create a new Issue, and drop the video in there.
 After it's processed, then you will see a URL.
 That URL can be used to embed the video, as per the example below.
 NB web uploads are limited to 25Mb per file.